 Where are you originally from?

-What was the reason why you guys chose to start your business?
+What was the reason why you chose to get involved with the Johnson Outdoors business?

-What was the process like, starting a business and challenges you encountered along the way?
+What are some challenges you’ve encountered along the way?

-How did you get your product into people’s minds?
+How did you get your product in people’s minds?